 I opted not to boil the ribs, I think this takes away from the flavor.
 So I cooked them in the crock pot with other ing. on low for about two hour checking to make sure they did not start falling apart.
 I then drained grease from crockpot and let the ribs rest on paper towels for about 30 minutes while getting the grill ready.
 When the grill was hot we cooked them for about eight minutes, four minutes on each side and brushed them with BBQ sauce, I then added them back to crockpot with BBQ sauce and we used Miller beer.
 Make sure you use a good BBQ sauce like Jack Daniels, Famous Daves, etc. if you use the cheap brands like kraft etc. you will not get the full flavor of BBQ.
 These turned out finger lickin, fall of the bone, drop dead good.
 Thanks for the post.

-My husband is a BIG rib fan, however he is not big on change, (where as myself, the decorator, LOVES change).
-Well I always make these (actually the same recipe) using a coke, but being a beer lover, who am I to pass this up?
+I always make these (actually the same recipe) using a coke, but being a beer lover, who am I to pass this up?
 I skipped the whole pre-cook thing & just stuck them in the crock pot (on low) for about 5 hours and they were so tender that I could pull the bone out without a problem.
-I used Bubba's Best BBQ Sauce (from this site) with this, and Tom loved them!
+I used Bubba's Best BBQ Sauce (from this site) with this.
 Thanks Scotty!

 Fantastic.
 I followed all three steps of the cooking process.
 After reading all of the reviews, it appeared to me that some were having a tough time BBQ'ing the ribs without burning them.
 I think that the reason is two-fold.
 First, and probably the main reason for this, was the use of far to much BBQ sauce.
 The ribs should only be lightly coated.
 Second, when cooking the ribs, you should not place them over the direct flame of the BBQ.
 High heat and high flame are two different things.
 For example, on a four burner gas BBQ, you can maintain 350 degrees by putting two burners on high and two on low.
 With this, you can cook your ribs over the low flame and get that fire taste.